I Quit Updating Hugo or:

 Updated by nm 2025-September-30

-Until Hugo v0.123.0, which was released 2024-February-19, I updated1 the Hugo static site generator as soon as I could after each release.
-And I did my best to keep Infinite Ink’s Hugo-related articles (including the Hugo tutorial) updated.
-During the 7½ years (2016-2024)2 that I updated Hugo, I had a good attitude about things breaking and was eager to learn about the latest Hugo features and syntax.
-But my enthusiasm for updating Hugo changed when I realized that using Hugo v0.123.0+ would force me to completely redo the non-standard way I had set up Infinite Ink’s tags/portals.
+Until Hugo v0.123.0, which was released 2024-February-19, I updated1 the Hugo static site generator as soon as I could after each release and I did my best to keep Infinite Ink’s Hugo-related articles updated.
+During the 7½ years (2016-2024)2 that I updated1 Hugo, I had a good attitude about things breaking and was eager to learn about the latest Hugo features and syntax.
+But my enthusiasm for updating Hugo changed when I discovered that using Hugo v0.123.0+ would force me to completely redo the non-standard way I’ve set up Infinite Ink’s tags/portals.
 So, since 2024-January-26 I’ve been using Hugo v0.122.0.

 Thanks to an article by Josh Bleecher Snyder, I’ve quit worrying about keeping my Hugo-related articles up to date.3 Josh’s article is titled Sometimes Software is Done, or Why Hugo Why and in it he says: